-I could tell he wanted something in return – and asked about my REALLY OLD garage door opener keypad that he was standing right next to.
-I told him we never use it – because it doesn’t work!
-We still had one working remote control, but the thing was from back in 1987 (literally – it was original to the condo).
+I could tell he wanted to do something for me in return – and asked about my REALLY OLD garage door opener keypad that he was standing right next to.
+I told him I never use it – because it doesn’t work!
+I still had one working remote control, but the thing was from back in 1987 (literally – it was original to the condo).
 It falls apart if it’s not taped together, and you have to be juuuuuussst the right distance away – and at the perfect angle – before it actually opens the door.

 Success – and a TOTAL win-win!

 He bought and installed a brand new keypad for us (which even included multiple calls to tech support since the whole thing is so old), AND he added in a nifty remote control keychain opener!